-- 5.2.12 If multiple slides are made from an item and some of the slides are positive for sperm and some are negative for sperm, RSID shall be run on those areas where the slides failed to reveal sperm.
-These results shall be documented in the case notes and Laboratory Report for both the positive sperm and positive or negative semen areas. - 5.2.13 If only one spermatozoon is observed on a slide, that spermatozoon shall be verified by another Forensic Scientist and a verification review shall be scheduled in FA. - 5.2.14 If more than one vaginal, rectal or oral smear are collected and spermatozoa is identified on one of the smears, the other smear does not need to be examined.
+- 5.2.12 If multiple slides are made from an item (with the exception of slides prepared from condoms) and some of the slides are positive for sperm and some are negative for sperm, RSID shall be run on those areas where the slides failed to reveal sperm.
+These results shall be documented in the case notes and Laboratory Report for both the positive sperm and positive or negative semen areas. - 5.2.13 If more than one vaginal, rectal or oral smear are collected and spermatozoa is identified on one of the smears, the other smear does not need to be examined.